zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **CM**: What reasons might those be?

 **ZMD**: The first example that comes to mind is kind of confounded with things and might not be the best example.
 One example, maybe I'll think of a better one later, is trusting authority blindly.
 You know, maybe it's a religious authority, but maybe it's a particular field in academia, which might not have the best standards.
 In our society, we have these universities that grant degrees in a bunch of things.
-I think different fields are more or less trustworthy, partially due to, like how easy it is to study the thing that they're trying to study, and also just the culture of that field.
+I think different fields are more or less trustworthy, partially due to how easy it is to study the thing that they're trying to study, and also just the culture of that field.
 Is it healthy?
 Is it not healthy?
 So, if you want to know something about physics, believing something that a physics PhD says, it's a pretty trustworthy authority.
 Physics PhDs, they tend to know their stuff.
 And then there's a bunch of other fields where I do not think deferring to authority is such a great idea.
 I mean, they know something.
 They certainly have to write a lot of papers in order to get the degree.

 Maybe a good example would be, you know, the COVID pandemic.
 In the early days of the pandemic, the left-right polarization of beliefs switched sides.
 In February 2020, there were a bunch of people, saying, like, stigmatizing Chinese people because of this virus is wrong.
 That's the real problem.
 And then later, being super cautious about the virus became a left-wing position.
 If you have people who are deferring to a political authority on questions that that political authority doesn't really have a good reason to know something about, unlike physics PhDs, I would say that's bad epistemics.